A framework at this stage has to disclose its evidentiary basis.

 -

 Sitecortsystem.dev.
 Personal profile and writing.
-R.I.V.E.R. is live at river-framework.dev.
+RIVER lives at river-framework.dev.

 -